Venue Technical Rider

 Events Venues & Logistics

-A document specifying technical requirements that a venue must provide for an event or performance.
+A document specifying technical requirements that a venue must provide for an event, ensuring proper equipment and setup for successful execution.

 Definition